newlongtonscouts/newlongtonscouts.github.io/README.md

 - Add all the Squirrel Leaders.
 - Get photos for some volunteers.
 - Update Squirrel page text.
+- Replace the stock photos with our own high-res photos.

 ## How to add a Banner